-This article originally appeared on cdomagazine.tech.
+A version of this article originally appeared on cdomagazine.tech.

 A few months ago, 8-year-old Nike Garza became one happy boy.
 After spending nearly half of his life (1,553 days to be precise) in the foster care system, he was finally able to join his adoptive family.
 Extensively captured by the media, the joyous moment was a great display of the State of Texas coming through for its vulnerable citizens.